 ℹ️Glossary

-ADEME, Agency for Ecological Transition (formerly Agency for the Environment and Energy Management), is a public institution involved in implementing public policies in the areas of environment, energy and sustainable development.
+ADEME, French Public Agency for Ecological Transition (formerly ADEME, French Public Agency for Ecological Transition), is a public establishment contributing to the implementation of public policies in the fields of environment, energy and sustainable development.

 Reporting year